stuart-bradley/Beast-Borrowing-Plugin/README.md

 This repository is home to the BEAST2 language generation plugin, which, similar to the `seqgen` (for DNA) module in BEAST2, generates synthetic language data.

-**Please note: This plugin is not yet feature complete, and it is in no way guaranteed to work as expected or intended.**

 ## Quick Start

-The plugin is not currently in a very exportable format, as it is a work in progress.
-Inside the repository, you will find all the files to run the plugin in its current state (quirks included).

-Simply import the project into Eclipse, along with a copy of the [BEAST2 project](https://github.com/CompEvol/beast2), from here the plugin can be run two different ways.
+Simply import the project into Eclipse, along with a copy of the [BEAST2 project](https://github.com/CompEvol/beast2), and [BeastLabs project](https://github.com/BEAST2-Dev/BEASTLabs).
+An ant `build.xml` file is provided to produce the required Jar file: `LanguageSequenceGen.jar`.

-Alternately, a prepackaged `jar` is provided to provide the same command line interface, without cloning the entire project.
-This can be found in: `Jar/LangSeqGen.jar`.

 ### Command Line

 Like the original `seqgen`, this plugin uses the same format for command line runs:

 ```
-java LanguageSequenceGen <beast file> <nr of instantiations> [<output file>]
+java LanguageSequenceGenInterface -input <beast file> -meaningClasses <nr of instantiations> [-output <output file>]
 ```
 * The `<beast file>` is an `xml` file that specifics the initial input parameters.
 An example is provided below.